-The forensic interviewing of children course, Finding Words, was also available to police officers.
-Officers attending this five-day course received 40 hours apiece of law enforcement in-service credit.
-All law enforcement in-service trainings provided by the West Virginia Prosecuting Attorneys Institute are approved by the Law Enforcement Training Subcommittee of the Governor's Committee on Crime, Delinquency and Correction.
+The highly specialized forensic interviewing of children course, Finding Words/Childfirst, was also available to police officers.
+The officer who attended this fiveday course received 40 hours of law enforcement in-service credit.

-The Traffic Safety Resource Prosecutor also took part in the Statewide ARIDE trainings at four locations around West Virginia and reached 88 Law Enforcement attendees as well as the "Prosecuting the Drugged Driver" Course.
+The Traffic Safety Resource Prosecutor also took part in the Statewide ARIDE training at four locations around West Virginia and reached 94 Law Enforcement attendees as well as the "Prosecuting the Drugged Driver" Course in which 11 Law Enforcement officers and 13 prosecutors participated .